Nmmcginn52/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Phenomenology of physics beyond the Standard Model from colliders to the early universe
-  - Computational Linguistics
+  - Models of particle dark matter
-  - Information Retrieval
+  - Effective field theory

 # Education to show in About widget
 education: